ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Defining Message Framers

-Applications can define a Message Framer by creating a object to represent a unique definition of a framing protocol.
+Applications can define a Message Framer by creating an object to represent a unique definition of a framing protocol.
 Event handlers for inbound and outbound data are registered on this object.